-The as-built BIM must be populated with, at a minimum, all equipment attributes required for regional or national computerized maintenance management system (CMMS) use.
+The as-built BIM must meet the GSA BIM Guide 07 -Building Elements standards and must be populated with, at a minimum, all equipment attributes required for regional or national computerized maintenance management system (CMMS) use.
 The content, format, and classification system of the attributes shall be provided by GSA and incorporated into the BIM execution plan at the beginning of the project.
 Mechanical, electrical, plumbing and vertical transportation equipment, roofs, window systems and all other building equipment with moving parts must be incorporated in the BIM with links to electronic copies of product documentation and shop drawings.
+All data must be organized in compliance with COBie and GSA BIM Guide 08 - Facility Management.